Blogroll

 Want a hint about the categories without being told the categories?
 Then give these a try:

-• Yellow: Referee
+• Yellow: To tip over

-• Green: Functions in Microsoft Word
+• Green: Found in a novel

 Featured Video For You Connections: How to play and how to win Here are today's Connections categories